Kaybarax/react-js-spa-app-starter-template-framework/README.md

 ## React SPA Web App Starter, Template Framework
 Get up and running quickly, with building your React JS SPA web application.

-#### All batteries included like Angular (global state manager [MobX] hooked to localStorage for seamless persistence of component data stores and offline facility, and sound routing and navigation logic built on top of [React Router])
+#### All batteries included like Angular (global state manager [Zustand] hooked to localStorage for seamless persistence of component data stores and offline facility, and sound routing and navigation logic built on top of [React Router])

 > Getting up and running:
 >